|Residential, office and business premises, hotels||40–60 yrs|

 Statutory pension coverage for personnel is arranged through TyEL insurance and supplemented by voluntary pension insurances.
 The pension plans of the President and CEO and his deputy are explained in the notes to the financial statements (Note 7).
 A salary and remuneration statement in accordance with the Financial Supervisory Authority’s recommendation has been published on Varma’s website and in the Annual Report.

 Balance sheet and income statement at fair values

 In addition to the information required by the regulations, the parent company’s income statement and balance sheet at fair values are presented in the notes to the financial statement.
 The purpose of this is to improve the transparency of the annual account information of an earnings-related pension insurance company.

 The main components of the solvency capital shown separately and measuring solvency in the balance sheet are the capital and reserves, provision for future bonuses and valuation differences of investments.
-Due to the temporary legislation valid until the end of 2012 a share of the provision for pooled claims is equated with the solvency capital.
-The provision for current bonuses reserved for the payment of client bonuses, equity-linked provision for current/future bonuses and the equalisation provision are shown on their own lines.
+The equalisation provision is also included in solvency capital.
+The provision for current bonuses reserved for the payment of client bonuses and equity-linked provision for current/future bonuses are shown on their own lines.
 Investments and their net return are shown at fair value.
 The interest credited on technical provisions is included under change in technical provision.
 The company’s operating expenses have been combined into one line in the income statement.

 Investments classified according to risk